drewjbartlett/simple-breakpoints/README.md

 ------ | -------- | -----------
 getViewportSize |  | returns the viewport size _this is fired on `window.resize` and is stored in `breakpoints.viewport_` currentBreakpoint | | returns current breakpoint size (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`)
-isBetween | smallBreakpoint, largeBreakpoint (takes string of `'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is between tow breakpoints isLessThan | breakpoint | Check if viewport is less than the width of the breakpoint isGreaterThan | breakpoint | Check if viewport is greater than the width of the breakpoint isLessThanEqualTo | breakpoint | Check if viewport is less than or equal the width of the breakpoint isGreaterThanEqualTo | breakpoint | Check if viewport is greater than or equal the width of the breakpoint isMobile | | Check if the viewport is within the `mobile` breakpoint isTablet | | Check if the viewport is within the `tablet` breakpoint isSmallDesktop | | Check if the viewport is within the `small_desktop` breakpoint isLargeDesktop | | Check if the viewport is within the `large_desktop` breakpoint
+isBetween | smallBreakpoint, largeBreakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is between tow breakpoints isLessThan | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is less than the width of the breakpoint isGreaterThan | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is greater than the width of the breakpoint isLessThanEqualTo | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is less than or equal the width of the breakpoint isGreaterThanEqualTo | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is greater than or equal the width of the breakpoint isMobile | | Check if the viewport is within the `mobile` breakpoint isTablet | | Check if the viewport is within the `tablet` breakpoint isSmallDesktop | | Check if the viewport is within the `small_desktop` breakpoint isLargeDesktop | | Check if the viewport is within the `large_desktop` breakpoint

 ### Using with libraries like [Vue.js](https://vuejs.org/)